ParallelMaths/parallel/pages/2018summer-1.md

 {.col-5}

 ---
 Imagine unfolding the final triangle once.
-Then one edge of the final triangle is inside the new shape obtained; and the other two triangle edges have ‘mirror image’ copies.
+Then one edge of the final triangle is inside the new shape obtained, and the other two triangle edges have ‘mirror image’ copies.
 So the new shape has at most 4 edges.

-After unfolding once more, one of these edges is now on the inside; and the remaining edges get mirror images again.
+After unfolding once more, one of these edges is now on the inside, and the remaining edges get mirror images again.
 So the shape obtained (the original shape) has no more than 6 edges.

 The diagrams below show that 3, 4, 5 and 6 sides are all possible.